 One of the respondents who didn’t believe a change in MIC should reset the excess capacity charge noted that this could result in many changes to the MIC in one year, which could result in an increase in invoice queries, and that the investigation of these have the risk of being costly and resource intensive.

-The other responder who didn’t believe the excess capacity charge stated that
+The other responder who didn’t believe the excess capacity charge stated that the principle of the proposed solution is that the cost has been incurred for a full year then if the capacity has been exceeded then changing the MIC does not negate this.
+A change in tenancy would not reset the excess capacity so a decrease in MIC should not either.